Our Estate

 On-Property Sports

-Hit the tennis, racquetball, bocce ball, volleyball, and sports courts, try your hand at tossing horseshoes, or simply just venture out for a walk around our manicured gardens, which offer incredible views of the Hudson.
+Hit the racquetball, bocce ball, volleyball, corn hole, life-size chess and sports courts.
+Try your hand at tossing horseshoes, or simply just venture out for a walk around our manicured gardens, which offer incredible views of the Hudson.
 We’re also conveniently located just a few miles from some of the top courses in the area.

 a person holding a phone